My Traveling Poodle’s European Travel Nightmare | How To Travel Europe With Pets | Pet Travel

 WARNING: Don’t Make the Same Mistakes I Did – Read These Tips: How Travel Europe With Pets, Dogs, Cats, or Any Other Fur Friends

 Dear Friends, Europe does not abide by American rules and regulations for E.S.A.s and Service Animals.
 Please read this important post and avoid my personal horror story.
-Throughout this post and by watching my vlog (link below), you’ll be able to avoid quarantine and learn how to travel Europe with pets of all types.
+Throughout this post and by watching my vlog (link below), you’ll avoid quarantine and learn how to travel Europe with pets of all types.
 These tips and my links at the bottom of this post will help you avoid mistakes on other international travel before leaving the U.S.

 For those of you who know me, you know how much Bentley, my traveling French passported poodle, travels everywhere with me.
 He is beloved all over Europe.
 In Italy and Paris, chefs prepare meals for him.
 In Scotland, he adventures everywhere through the mountains and parks.